AD – This post contains affiliate links (marked with *) | Read my full disclaimer

 Will I be repurchasing?: The only reason I’m not planning to repurchase it at the moment is the fact that I’ve recently discovered a great shampoo and it’s the only hair product I’ve been using.
 Otherwise, I would’ve purchased a replacement long ago.

 Anything coconut-scented is a clear winner in my book.
 If it’s made of 100% natural ingredients and completely cruelty-free, all the better!
 From the moment I was given this body wash last Christmas, I was really excited to try it out.
 At first, I found it hard to get used to its runny consistency, but it’s to be expected in SLS-free products.
-Once I got the hang of it, I came to love this body wash which left my skin gently cleansed and nicely hydrated.
+Once I got the hang of it, I came to love this body wash.
+It left my skin gently cleansed and nicely hydrated.

 Will I be repurchasing?: If I can find it in my local TK Maxx, I probably will!

 And now on to the legendary trio of Benefit mascaras… I first purchased these minis with the intention of trying them all out and purchasing the full-size version of my favourite one.
 After seeing all the positive reviews, I had high hopes for this particular product.
 Unfortunately, I have mixed feelings about it – the brush helps define your lashes, leaving them looking full and lengthened.
-However, with time the mascara started sticking my lashes together and I am unsure whether the formula is to blame or I simply left it open for too long.
+However, with time the mascara started sticking my lashes together.
+I am unsure whether the formula is to blame or I simply left it open for too long.

 Will I be repurchasing?: As my overall impression of this product is positive, I will most likely give this mascara another chance eventually.